Peeyush4/Real-time-Image-segmentation/README.md

 # Real-time Image Segmentation
-To run this, we ned a GPU (even works in local PCs with a GPU) to have a better effect.
+To run this, we need a GPU (even works in local PCs with a GPU) to have a better effect.
 I ran on a Nvidia RTX 4070 mobile with 8GB memory on 140W.

 ## Each folder/file information